nhu92/Mixed-DNA-Project/03-SimplifyPipeline2Trees.md

 Next step is to merge the known_mix exons to the selected trees then realign them all to check the tree structure.

 The merged trees mostly have a nice result.
 At least each family was successfully identified.
 Two lotus speceis still face the issue of either mixed up or missing one data (flase negatives, filtered out).

+---

+Wednesday mornring (D20 = 10).
+This is near the end of this module.
+The remaining work here is to unify all the codes, command lines, and software together to form a single script without multiple command lines to run.
+I have a model of how to use python to run shell scripts but I am not sure about the parallel and how the SLURM will multi-task it.
+Any way, since the current pipeline works, I would like to leave this thought behind a little while.
+The next step is to 1) run the pipeline for unknown mix; 2) select related species on Kew Garden database to see the power of this method.
+These will be recorded in the next chapter.